 In June 2021, the Organization received a demand letter from CMS for \$513,767 for Medicare overpayments as a result of a Medicare hospice provider compliance audit for the period from October 1, 2015 through September 30, 2017 from the Office of Inspector General ("OIG").
 The amount is included as a component of accrued expenses and other current liabilities and other operating expenses as of and for the year ended December 31, 2020, respectively, in the accompanying financial statements.
-The Organization is working through administrative appeals and believes the overpayments will be returned to the Organization.
+The Organization appealed the overpayments.
+For the year ended December 31, 2021, the Organization received approximately \$435,000 to appeals of these overpayments which is included in other income in the accompanying statement of operations and changes in net assets.